jeeliz/jeelizPupillometry/README.md

 * `JEEPUPILAPI.resize()`: should be called after resizing the `<canvas>` element to adapt the cut of the video,

 * `JEEPUPILAPI.toggle_pause(<boolean> isPause)`: pause/resume,

-* `JEEPUPILAPI.toggle_slow(<boolean> isSlow)`: toggle the slow rendering mode: because this API consumes a lot of GPU resources, it may slow down other elements of the application.
-If the user opens a CSS menu for example, the CSS transitions and the DOM update can be slow.
-With this function you can slow down the rendering in order to relieve the GPU.
-Unfortunately the tracking and the 3D rendering will also be slower but this is not a problem is the user is focusing on other elements of the application.
-We encourage to enable the slow mode as soon as a the user's attention is focused on a different part of the canvas,

 * `JEEPUPILAPI.set_animateDelay(<integer> delay)`: Change the `animateDelay` (see `init()` arguments).